JL Memorial Educational Bursaries

 Applicants must submit:

-A written description outlining the educational purpose of the proposed post-production or distribution activities and the specific learning objectives
+A statement outlining the educational purpose of the proposed activity, anticipated learning outcomes, and a detailed budget.

-Applications are assessed using transparent, merit-based criteria to ensure alignment with the organization’s charitable purposes.
+Applications are assessed using transparent, merit-based criteria and are subject to organizational oversight to ensure alignment with the organization’s educational purposes.

 -